The Ontario Student Assistance Program (OSAP) is a financial aid program that offers funding for post-secondary education in two forms:

 - Students in a one-semester study period (September – December only, January – April, only or May – August, only)

-100 per cent of your funding will be released in one installment.
+100 per cent of your funding will be released in one instalment.

 - Students in a two-semester study period (September – April, or January – August)

-Your OSAP funding will be released in two installments.
+Your OSAP funding will be released in two instalments.
 You'll receive 60 per cent at the beginning of your study period, and 40 per cent in your final semester.

 - Students in a three-semester study period (September – August)

-Your OSAP funding will be released in two installments – 60 per cent at the beginning of your study period and the remaining 40 percent in the winter semester.
+Your OSAP funding will be released in two instalments – 60 per cent at the beginning of your study period and the remaining 40 percent in the winter semester.